 Once you have the monthly amount known, make sure the amount goes directly to your loan account from checking account before you get a hand on it.
 This should ensure you don’t deviate from your plan.

 You can improve upon your plan further by contributing more money and paying off the loan earlier than the set goal.
 Take it as a challenge.
 We love challenges and we get satisfaction upon meeting them.
-So let’s make debt repayment before target date a challenge!
+So let’s make debt repayment before the target date a challenge!

 I have seen people doing it, in our work we take a good number of fresh graduates every year.
-Many of ’em followed the above approach and are now debt free within first 2 years of their working life.
+Many of ’em followed the above approach and are now debt-free within first 2 years of their working life.

 So, setting a plan and trying to beat it works like a charm, especially for the younger generation.

-Now there are other methods which you can try that should make your loan repayment even more satisfactory.
+Now there are other methods that you can try that should make your loan repayment even more satisfactory.
 Take the financial responsibility for your post-graduation life by following these steps to effective debt management:

 Managing Student Loan Debt After Graduation

 Managing student loan debt is no different than managing other debts.
 The only difference is in the rate of interest.
-Student loan usually carries lower interest rate.
+Student loan usually carries a lower interest rate.